Isolation Diagnosis

 Now, ISOLATE the compressor by taping and strapping up the plug or terminals so that they aren't touching anything.
 Reassemble the unit and reset the breaker.

 If it doesn't trip and everything else (condenser fan motor, etc.) runs properly, then you can feel good about your diagnosis.
 If it trips again, then it's back to the drawing board.
+We also have a 3D video showing this entire process.

 Other Uses

 On communicating systems where I wanted to be SURE that it was the controller and not the wire, I removed the controller from the wall and wired it directly to the fan coil board to make sure it still didn't work even with no wire between.
-Sometimes my hypothesis was right, and sometimes it was wrong, but either way, isolation diagnosis has saved me from looking dumb on many occasions.
+Sometimes, my hypothesis was right, and sometimes, it was wrong, but either way, isolation diagnosis has saved me from looking dumb on many occasions.

 —Bryan